 Quick Start

-This guide gets ByteMind installed and running your first AI coding task in about 5 minutes.
+This guide helps you install ByteMind, configure it, and run your first AI coding task in about 5 minutes.

 Prerequisites